senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

 1. This means that you can work with Senzing locally with your custom toolset.
    Examples:
-   1. Integrated Developement environments (IDEs) like VSCode, Eclipse, PyCharm.
+   1. Integrated Development environments (IDEs) like VSCode, Eclipse, PyCharm.
    1. Linting/Formatting like pylint, gofmt, flake8, black
    1. Testers like pytest, go test, unittest
    1. Type checking like mypy.